 Reflecting on your identity should lead you to check any privileges you might have.
 Being grateful for any privileges you may have is also beneficial for your mental health which we talk about in chapter 3 so:

-If you think you got to where you are purely because of your talents, think again: there’s good evidence to show that luck plays a much bigger role than many would like to imagine.
+If you think you got to where you are purely because of your talents, think again: there’s good evidence to show that luck plays a much bigger role than many of us would like to imagine.
 (Pluchino, Biondo, and Rapisarda 2018) Luck is as much a part of your identity as your talents.

 There is a lot more to your identity than your race, class, gender and sexual orientation, see your protected characteristics in section 2.2.1.